Requirements for Finishing Residency

 - Teacher must complete any other requirements listed as restrictions on their license such as additional professional education coursework.

 Pathways to Completing Residency

-There are multiple pathways to residency completion based on several factors such as license type, number of attempts to pass RESA and prior teaching credit.
-Please see the following document for a visual representation of some of these pathways.
+There are multiple pathways to completing residency based on several factors.
+Please see the following document for a visual representation of one of these pathways.

 How to apply to advance to the 5-Year Professional License

 Once teachers meet all the requirements above, they are eligible to apply to advance their license to the 5-Year Professional License.
 Please follow the guidance under the section “How do I START my application request?” on the licensure website for instructions on how to apply to advance the license.